 The binary pronouns "she/her/hers" and "he/him/his" only represent two sets of the pronoun possibilities people have when talking about others in English.
 "They/them/theirs" pronouns offer another way to refer to an individual without assuming their gender.
 They're so much cooler than I am, you might think, swooning over your quiet artist classmate.

-About one in four LGBTQ young people use pronouns other than 'she' or 'he' for themselves, according to a 2020 report by The Trevor Project, with around 4% using pronouns like “xe/xim” or “fae/faer” (pronounced fay/fair).
-But the fact that more young people are using they/them pronouns and neopronouns draws on a rich history of nonbinary pronoun use.
+About one in four LGBTQ+ young people identify as nonbinary, and most of these youth use pronouns other than 'she' or 'he' for themselves, according to a 2021 report by The Trevor Project.
+Around 5% using pronouns like “xe/xim” or “fae/faer” (pronounced fay/fair), with xe/xem as the most commonly used neopronoun.
+The fact that more young people are using they/them pronouns and neopronouns today draws on a rich history of nonbinary pronoun use.

 Some people balk at using they/them pronouns because often, they're plural.
-But there's a rich history of using it and others as a singular pronouns.
-Gender-neutral pronouns used to be the norm in English because the two existing gendered pronouns had become all but indistinguishable from each other by the twelfth and thirteenth centuries, because their pronunciations had grown so similar.
-According to the University of Wisconsin, Milwaukee's LGBTQ+ Center, the pronoun "she" was created in the 1100s in part to acknowledge women grammatically, instead of letting he/him/his pronouns be the default for everyone.
+But there's a rich history of using they/them and others as a singular pronouns.
+Gender-neutral pronouns used to be the norm in English, according to the University of Wisconsin, Milwaukee's LGBTQ+ Center, because the two existing gendered pronouns had become all but indistinguishable from each other by the twelfth and thirteenth centuries, because their pronunciations had grown so similar.
+According to UWM, the pronoun "she" was created in the 1100s in part to acknowledge women grammatically, instead of letting he/him/his pronouns be the default for everyone.

 "There's a long history of various gender nonspecific pronouns including they/them in literature, including the works of Chaucer (in The Canterbury Tales), Shakespeare in Comedy of Errors, and Jane Austen in Pride and Prejudice," Bergman says.
 Sometimes, realizing the long literary history of singular they/them pronouns helps other people recognize them as "legitimate."